By Gene and Katie Hamilton

 Step 1 : Dislodge the broken tile

-Remove as much grout around the broken tile as possible with a grout saw.
-This will help prevent damage to the surrounding tiles.
+Remove as much grout around the broken tile as possible with a grout saw to take out all of the grout around the broken tile to help prevent damage to the surrounding tiles.

 Step 2 : Remove all pieces of the broken tile

-Use a cold chisel (a thick short steel bar with a flat-tapered point) to break each damaged tile into several pieces.
+Use a cold chisel (a thick short steel bar with a flat-tapered point) or hammer and chisel to break each damaged tile into several pieces.
 Wear protective eyewear when breaking the tiles.

 Set the chisel at the center of the tile, and strike it sharply with a hammer until the tile cracks.
 Proceed to break the damaged tile until each tile is broken into six or more pieces.

-Pry all the tile pieces out of the hole, and then use a sharp chisel to clean away any tile remnants or adhesive residue.
+Pry all the tile pieces and adhesive out of the hole, and then use a sharp chisel to clean away any tile remnants or adhesive residue.
 Remove all the damaged tiles, and then inspect the base or substrate to be sure that it is intact.
-Test-fit a new tile in the area.
+Vacuum and dclean the area completely.
+Then test-fit a new tile in the area.
 Be sure that the tile fits into the hole, and that it's flush with the adjoining tiles.

 Step 3 : Spread adhesive and replace tile